orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

       in the build files either `-std=c++<ver>` or `-std=gnu++<ver>` or `CMAKE_CXX_STANDARD`.
-* Due to the lack of GPU access, the requirements are the exact major.minor version requirements for GPU and ML/LLM ebuild packages in this overlay for increased chances of reproducibility.
+* Due to the lack of GPU access, the requirements are the exact major.minor version requirements for GPU, Machine Learning (ML), and Large Language Model (LLM) ebuild packages in this overlay for increased chances of reproducibility.

 Gentoo Prefix is not supported and deprecated on this overlay.